LoLei/tug-overlap-checker/README.md

 # tug-overlap-checker

-Check for course overlaps at Graz University of Technology
+Check for course overlaps at Graz University of Technology 🎓

+The tool will get the dates and times for specified courses, compare them, and report any conflicts.

 ## Installation
 `pip install tug-overlap-checker`